Last Updated April 30, 2021

 An OK Tier B passport.
 Dominica citizenship will give you a relatively straightforward Tier B passport.
 There’s really nothing about it that is amazing in terms of getting you into countries that are incredibly difficult to enter.

 It’s got a long-standing reputation.
 Since Dominica’s is one of the world’s oldest CBI programs, it’s developed a reputation over time that’s not always favorable.
-Although it shouldn’t cause you any problems, just be aware that Dominica’s CBI program was part of a few scandals in the past.
+Although it shouldn’t cause you any problems, just be aware that Dominica’s CBI program has been a part of a few scandals in the past.

 Passport revocation.
 While you are technically granted non-revocable citizenship for life in exchange for your donation, Dominica law does give the government power to revoke passports.
 So far, there was one case in the early 2000s in which citizenship was revoked.
 Dominica is also upgrading to biometric passports, which means that they could easily cancel a passport from a distance in the future.

 It’s been on the EU’s blacklist.
 Dominica was placed on the EU list of non-compliant jurisdictions in the past, although it has since been exonerated.
-This means that Dominica willingly didn’t participate in sharing tax and financial information with the EU.
+This means that at some point the government of Dominica chose not to participate in sharing tax and financial information with the EU.